Implementing Actions

 -

-an incoming event from within the same service or a from different service
+an incoming event from an Event Sourced Entity, from within the same service or from a different service.

 In this first example, you will learn how to implement an Action as a pure stateless function.
 You will create a FibonacciAction